Frequently Asked Questions

 Q. How do I make changes to an already approved protocol or consent forms?

 A. You will need to send an amendment form via email to the CSUF IRB which outlines the requested changes and reason for doing so.
 You should also include any forms which incorporate your requested changes.
-Once approved, you will receive an Amended Approval Notice along with stamped/approved revised forms.
+Once approved, you will receive an Amended Approval Notice via email.
 If the changes you wish to make are so significant that a new application is required, or changes requested necessitate a different review category (i.e., exempt to full committee), you will be notified accordingly.
-Amendment form available here.
+Amendment form available here .

 Q. I took the IRB Tutorial and cannot find my Certification of Completion.

 A. Unfortunately, our office does not accept the IRB Tutorial.
 The CSUF IRB requires investigators, co- investigators, coordinators, and key personnel involved (Including all persons who will be directly responsible for the study management, data collection, consent process, data analysis, transcription, participant recruitment, or follow up) in research to complete CITI training in the ethical use of human participants in research.
 CITI is a leading provider of research education training.
 The CSUF IRB requires re-training every five years.
-For CITI training options, visit the CITI website at CITI .
-Instructions for creating a new CITI account are listed below.
-If you have any further questions, contact the IRB coordinator at email@example.com.
-Any IRB application will not be processed until all personnel have completed CITI training.
+For CSUF CITI training options, visit the CSUF’s IRB CITI Compliance Training webpage.
+If you have any further questions, contact the Research Compliance office at 657-278-7719 or firstname.lastname@example.org.